 In order to sound-proof your home, you can try getting thick curtains for your windows.
 Not only will this come in handy during the colder months and help you keep warm, but it will also block the sunlight from creeping in on days you want to snuggle up and sleep in.
 Along with this, thick curtains also provide a sound barrier.

-Another quick and easy alternative is using ear plugs.
+Another quick and easy alternative is using ear plugs or the best headphones for sleeping.
 Just pop ear plugs into both of your ears and you are good to go!

 6. Dance Along